Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.7.0 =
-* Switched from database to external service locking for cron jobs
+* Switched from database to external service locking for cron jobs.
+It avoids the issue when hosting doesn't allow SQL `SELECT ...
+FOR UPDATE`

 = 2.6.0 =
 * Added two levels deep cloning/translation to post widget